 Contacts, Advertising, and Permissions

-If you'd like to respond to a blog post, request an interview, or have an offer, opportunity, or introduction that might make my life more interesting, e-mail me at gordon [at] posterityproject [dot] com.
+If you'd like to respond to a blog post, request an interview, or have an offer, opportunity, or introduction that you think I might find of interest, e-mail me at gordon [at] posterityproject [dot] com.
 I'll only respond to those proposals that are a good match for my schedule and interests.
 Please note, however, that I do not take guest posts, advertising, or requests to promote your product, book, website, service, or blog on this site.
 If you contact me with this type of request, do not expect a reply.

 Also, while I do not mind others sharing links to content posted on The Posterity Project, please be courteous and seek my permission first before reprinting any original content published here.
-In most cases, I simply ask for credit and a link back to the original article on The Posterity Project, so new audiences can find related content of interest.
-However, substantive use of original content published here, without my prior consent or proper attribution, may be viewed as plagiarism, and would violate the terms of my copyright and my contract with my publisher.
+Substantive use of original content published here, without my prior consent or proper attribution, may be viewed as plagiarism, and would violate the terms of my copyright and my contract with my book publisher.

 Historical and Genealogical Research